Oadby and Wigston: Elections

+The district forms part of the Harborough, Oadby and Wigston parliamentary constituency.

+Premises

+The council meets at the Brocks Hill Council Offices in Brocks Hill Park on Washbrook Lane in Oadby.

+Until 2023 the council was based at Bushloe House on Station Road in Wigston, which had been built c.
+1850 as a house and had been bought in 1942 by the old Wigston Urban District Council and converted to become its headquarters.
+In 2023 the council moved its meetings and offices to the Brocks Hill offices in Oadby.

 Geography

-It is composed of the areas of Oadby, Wigston Magna, South Wigston and the hamlet of Kilby Bridge.
+It is composed of the areas of Oadby, Wigston, South Wigston and the hamlet of Kilby Bridge.
 It is predominantly urban, and borders Leicester directly to the north-west.
 There are no civil parishes in the district.

-The most northerly corner is near the junction of the A6030 and B582, and near the Bupa hospital it meets Harborough.
+The most northerly corner is near the junction of the A6030 and B582, and near the Spire hospital it meets Harborough.
 It runs along the B582 then along the former Roman road (which runs to Corby), passing the playing fields of the University of Leicester.
 It passes along the north edge of Oadby Lodge, a farm owned by the Co-op.
 Towards the deserted village of Stretton Magna (outside the district), the boundary passes southwestwards.
 This area was proposed to be the site of the eco-town Pennbury.
 It crosses the A6 at Glen Gorse Golf Club.
 It crosses Newton Lane and the Midland Main Line.
 It crosses the Grand Union Canal, and towards Kilby it meets the district of Blaby at the River Sence.
 It follows the River Sence, crossing the A5199 (Welford Road).
 At Rose Farm it follows Countesthorpe Road towards South Wigston, to the Grand Union Canal, crossing the former Midland Counties Railway, which it follows westwards.
 It passes northwards across St Thomas Road (B582) and the Birmingham to Peterborough Line.
 It passes northwards on the east side of the Glen Parva prison (in Blaby district).
 It meets Leicester UA south of Eyres Monsell, a large housing estate.

 Following the Leicester boundary, it crosses Saffron Road (B5366), then follows Dorset Avenue, follows the Midland Main Line northwards, crossing Aylestone Lane (B5418), then crosses the Midland Main Line.
 It crosses the Welford Road (A5199) at the point where the road becomes a dual-carriageway south of the Best Western Leicester Stage Hotel (in Leicester UA).
 It passes on the south edge of Knighton Park, and the western edge of Oadby Golf Club, west of Leicester Racecourse (in the district).
 Near the racecourse entrance it crosses the A563 southern ring road, then London Road (A6), passing northwards along the western edge of the University of Leicester's Oadby Student Village, west of the University of Leicester Botanic Garden (in the district).